 By coming to PROBIGUA for your DELE / SIELE exam preparation immersion, you will therefore not only be attending a top school, but you will be contributing to job creation for the expert maestras as well, plus you will have the opportunity to see more of Guatemala than just La Antigua and participate in PROBIGUA’s very interesting and laudable social and community activities.

-The PROBIGUA language school is housed in the heart of La Antigua Guatemala, 10 minutes from the central plaza and located in the shadow of its most beautiful church – the La Merced.
-Its facilities offer a pleasant and technologically well equipped learning environment.
-Classes are one-on-one, in attractive surroundings, as you can see from these photos below.
+The PROBIGUA language school is housed in the heart of La Antigua Guatemala, 10 minutes from the central plaza and located in the shadow of its most beautiful church – the Belen chapel (the convent of Belen provides safe accommodation, meals as well as socially distanced teaching spaces in its gardens).
+The facilities offer a pleasant and technologically well-equipped learning environment.
+Classes are one-on-one, in attractive surroundings.
 As said, DELEhelp is PROBIGUA’s academic content provider and internet arm, so your existing study plan and methodology will seamlessly integrate.

 Historic, plus scenically beautiful in its green valley among its three volcanos (Volcan Fuego is still active) as well as strikingly cosmopolitan, this little city that seems to have woken up like Rip van Winkle boasts countless excellent restaurants and attractions for its many visitors.
 La Antigua is also regarded as one of the world’s top centers for the teaching of Spanish as foreign language.
 This is thanks to the locals naturally speaking correctly, slowly, while articulating clearly and without much of an accent (the local way of speaking is due to La Antigua having been the capital and seat of the learned bureaucracy as well as of many religious orders and one of the oldest universities in all of the Americas; the locals were therefore formed in the Castilian upper-class way of speaking, unlike the lowland areas of Latin America where the Andalusian accent and tradition of rapid speech was the formative norm).